 Chief Executive Officer

 Wayne Roberts was named Chief Executive Officer of the Cancer Prevention and Research Institute of Texas (CPRIT) in November 2013 after serving nearly a year as the Interim Executive Director.
-During that time, Mr. Roberts was retained to stabilize the agency which had undergone a series of operational crises and experienced legislative and public criticism.
-Throughout the 83rd Legislative Session, Roberts worked closely with the Texas legislature to strengthen the agency’s statutes, rules and regulations, and governance.
+Wayne was initially retained to stabilize the state agency which had undergone a series of operational crises and experienced legislative and public criticism throughout 2012.
+During 2013 Wayne worked closely with the Texas Legislature to strengthen the agency’s statutes, rules, processes, and governance.

 Margaret L. Kripke